Pricing

 Attention was then turned to the coronary artery.
 An arteriotomy was done on the left anterior descending artery, and continuous sutures were placed circumferentially to complete the end-to-side anastomosis in a standard running fashion.
 7-0 Prolene was used.

-Access to the left atrium for completion of the mitral valve replacement and remaining left atrial lesions of the MAZE procedure was done through a left atriotomy.
-As indicated previously, given the etiological cause of MR in this case the decision was made to proceed with bioprosthetic MV replacement.
+Access to the left atrium for completion of the MVR and remaining left atrial lesions of the MAZE procedure was done through a left atriotomy.
+As indicated previously, given the etiological cause of MR in this case the decision was made to proceed with bioprosthetic MVR.
 To complete a chordal-sparing replacement, the anterior leaflet of the mitral valve was partially removed, and the valve area was sized for appropriate prostheses.
 Some of the aforementioned left atrial Cox MAZE IV lesions were performed at this stage.

 Circumferential pledgeted mattress sutures were placed at the mitral valve annulus in preparation for prosthetic valve implantation.
 Once completed, the prosthetic valve was sutured in corresponding positions for appropriate alignment.
-Once all sutures were placed, the valve was pushed into place, and the sutures were then tied off against the annulus and cut, concluding the mitral valve replacement.
+Once all sutures were placed, the valve was pushed into place, and the sutures were then tied off against the annulus and cut, concluding the MVR.
 The left atrium was then closed, concluding the procedure.

 Temporary epicardial pacing wires were then placed on the external surface of the heart to begin the process of weaning from cardiopulmonary bypass and allowing cardiac pacing.
 Calcium was administered and ventilation initiated by the anesthesiology team.
-After ensuring that the patient core temperature has reached 36 degrees celsius the patient was gradually weaned off of CPB The effect of heparin was reversed using protamine administration.
+After ensuring that the patient core temperature has reached 36° Celsius, the patient was gradually weaned off of CPB.
+The effect of heparin was reversed using protamine administration.
 The pericardiotomy, midline sternotomy, and vertical inline incision were closed.

 The Cox-MAZE IV is an updated iteration of the classic Cox-MAZE III procedure, which was developed in 1987 by James Cox and his colleagues.4041 The Cox-MAZE procedure was initially developed to treat atrial fibrillation via “maze-like” surgical incisions in atrial tissue to interrupt large (>4 cm diameter) reentry circuits in both the left and the right atrium.
 The procedure further evolved over the following five years to become the Cox-MAZE III procedure, which utilizes a “cut-and-sew” technique and was previously regarded as the gold standard for the surgical treatment for atrial fibrillation before the introduction of alternative sources of energy for the ablation.